 Poetry has, from its beginning days onward, been a tool of remembrance.
 From Homer’s Iliad through Tennyson’s The Charge of the Light Brigade to Pinsky’s 9/11, poetry has been used to remember people and events, both heroic and tragic.
 Poems of this type are called elegies.

 As a form, the elegy is very flexible.
 The term elegy should not be confused with the similar term, eulogy, which is a speech given at a funeral.
 An elegy is a poem of mourning and reflection.
 The original elegies were written in elegiac meter.
-Elegiac meter consists of couplets composed of a line of dactylic hexameter followed by a line of dactylic pentameter.
+The elegiac meter consists of couplets composed of a line of dactylic hexameter followed by a line of dactylic pentameter.
 That traditional meter (we will discuss meter in greater depth soon) is no longer required for a poem to be an elegy.
-All that is required is that it remembers a person’s death or other tragic event such as a battle or a natural disaster.
+All that is required is that it remembers a person’s death or another tragic event such as a battle or a natural disaster.

 Poems of this type tend to carry a lot of emotion.
 The feelings one has about a significant event, especially a tragic one, can be complex and even contradictory.
 You might mourn a friend or relative but still be angered by the choices they made.
 You might admire the heroism of battle but recognize its flaws.
 Poetry is one way to work through those emotions.